gevent/gevent/doc/intro.rst

 Lightweight pseudothreads
 =========================

-.. currentmodule:: gevent.greenlet
+.. currentmodule:: gevent

-New greenlets are spawned by creating a :class:`~gevent.Greenlet` instance and calling its :meth:`start <gevent.Greenlet.start>` method.
+New greenlets are spawned by creating a :class:`~Greenlet` instance and calling its :meth:`start <gevent.Greenlet.start>` method.
 (The :func:`gevent.spawn` function is a shortcut that does exactly that).
 The :meth:`start <gevent.Greenlet.start>` method schedules a switch to the greenlet that will happen as soon as the current greenlet gives up control.
 If there is more than one active greenlet, they will be executed one